 The Oman section runs from the town of Ibri to the border, through relatively flat, open plain.
 However the Saudi section goes through the broadest section of Sand Dunes in the Rub Al Khali towards the Shaybah Oilfield, and from there onwards.
 It promises to be a spectacular drive in Saudi of almost 600kilometers.

 The earliest ‘official’ opening is said to be in October 2015 & the new border will enable a drive from Riyadh and beyond into Oman without the need to pass through the UAE.
 While its a beautiful route, doubtless the main beneficiary will be those travelling from Oman on the Haj & Umrah.
-Trade and tourists from Saudi will have a breeze getting into Oman spearheaded by Al Marai which has a remarkable distribution system in Oman for is varied products, including dairy.
+Trade and tourists from Saudi will have a breeze getting into Oman spearheaded by Al Marai of Saudi which has a remarkable distribution system in Oman for is varied products, including dairy.